nickbrandt/GitLab/doc/user/project/integrations/jira.md

 From the **Jira Issues** menu, click **Issues List**.
 A list of issues is displayed.
 The issue list defaults to sort by **Created date**, with the newest issues listed at the top.
 You can change this to **Last updated**.

+Issues are grouped into tabs based on their [Jira status](https://confluence.atlassian.com/adminjiraserver070/defining-status-field-values-749382903.html).

+* The **Open** tab displays all issues with a Jira status in any category other than Done.
+* The **Closed** tab displays all issues with a Jira status categorized as Done.
+* The **All** tab displays all issues of any status.

 Click an issue title to open the original Jira issue page for full details.

 #### Search and filter the issues list